sonyxperiadev/ave/README.rst

 Acknowledgement
 ---------------

-AVE project was initiated by Fredrik Åkerblom and Klas Lindberg in 2012 when they worked for Sony Mobile Communications.
+In 2012 Klas Lindberg, then working for Sony Mobile, designed the architecture of AVE, building on a set of crucial principles that would enforce a way of working with test automation that proved to be very successful.
+He continued to be the projects main contributor, followed by Fredrik Åkerlund as he joined the team.
 Since then, many joined in the project to maintain and help grow the project.
 Although several of them have left the organization and we have development footprint internally available but not at GitHub,we would like to express our gratitude to them for contribution to make this project publicly available:

 **Major Contributors (@GitHubAccount)**

 Klas Lindberg (`@Mysingen <https://github.com/Mysingen>`_), Fredrik Åkerblom